junkbyte/flash-console/doc/ReadMe.txt

    * Cc.config.maxRepeats is now int so that you can set -1
    * Fixed bug where inspecting Dictionary would always print undefined value to those that use non-string key
    * Fixed where logging QName causes error on previous 2.5 beta versions
+   * Fixed where clicking on global channel changes to default channel instead on previous 2.5 beta versions

 ===2.4===
   * Renamed source package name to com.junkbyte.console - to be less personal